Yosemite National Park

 6. Lake Tahoe and Truckee

 Populated by moneyed ski buffs and chilled-out boarders, this ski hub encapsulates laid-back luxury.
-In the winter, Tahoe's main draw is its slopes, including Squaw Valley, once the site of the Olympics.
+In the winter, Tahoe’s main draw is its slopes, including Palisades Tahoe, once the site of the Olympics.
 In the summer, Tahoe is full of idyllic views, lakeside beaches and a wide selection of outdoor activities.

 Check out: In warm weather, trek to Emerald Bay, a shockingly turquoise inlet ringed by hiking trails, where you can rent kayaks and paddleboards.
 Tubing or rafting down the (mostly) bucolic Truckee River is a full-on party when the temperatures rise.
 Rent gear and catch a ride at the river's end from one of a handful of rafting companies like Truckee River Rafting.
 In the evenings, catch local bands at Moody’s, a bar and live music venue in the Truckee Hotel.

-Stay at: Basecamp Hotel in South Lake Tahoe is a playful and modern with a Wes Anderson-vibe.
-Rooms start at $105.
+Stay at: Basecamp Hotel in South Lake Tahoe (with another location in Tahoe City) is a playful and modern with a Wes Anderson vibe.
+Rooms start at $119.

-Eat at: The lake has plenty of old-school breakfast and lunch spots to fill you up, including South Lake's classic Driftwood Cafe (1001 Heavenly Way, 530-544-6545).
-Choose from more than 500 wines—many from family-owned vineyards—at Truckee's The Pour House, a tiny, but well-stocked tasting room and cheese shop. '
+Eat at: The lake has plenty of old-school breakfast and lunch spots to fill you up, including South Lake’s classic Driftwood Cafe in the Shops at Heavenly Village.
+Choose from more than 350 wines—many from family-owned vineyards—at Truckee’s the Pour House, a tiny, but well-stocked tasting room and cheese shop.

 Advertising

-Carmel and Monterey are neighbors with very different vibes.
-The charming seaside town of Carmel, packed with art, wine and history, feels downright European.
-Monterey, the more down-to-earth of the two, is known for its world-class aquarium and history as one of California's most important cannery towns.
+Carmel-by-the-Sea and Monterey are neighbors with very different vibes.
+The charming seaside town of Carmel-by-the-Sea, packed with art, wine and history, feels downright European.
+Monterey, the more down-to-earth of the two, is known for its world-class aquarium and history as one of California’s most important cannery towns (read Steinbeck’s Cannery Row before you go!).

-Check out: In Carmel, investigate the historic Carmel Mission, arguably the most stunning of California’s 21 Spanish-era missions or hike through Point Lobos State Reserve, where trails wind along the Pacific coast.
+Check out: In the larger region of Carmel, investigate the historic Carmel Mission, arguably the most stunning of California’s 21 Spanish-era missions, or hike through Point Lobos State Reserve, where trails wind along the Pacific Coast.
 Afterward, relax at Refuge, a thermal spa featuring hot and cool pools, steam rooms, saunas and fire pits.
-In Monterey, don't miss the Monterey Bay Aquarium (886 Cannery Row; 831-648-4800 and the adjacent Cannery Row which features boutique shops and wine tastings alongside tidbits from the town's past.
-From November to February, see butterflies galore at The Monarch Sanctuary (250 Ridge Rd.; 831-648-3100).
+In Monterey, don’t miss the Monterey Bay Aquarium and the adjacent Cannery Row which features boutique shops and wine tastings alongside tidbits from the town’s past.
+From November to February, see butterflies galore at the Monarch Sanctuary in nearby Pacific Grove.

-Stay at: The Quail Lodge in Carmel, which completed a $28 million makeover in 2013, has updated rooms with hardwood floors, vaulted ceilings and cushy window seats (Pro-tip: Request a view of the lake).
-Rooms start at $175.
-In Monterey, the posh Monterey Plaza Hotel & Spa dials up the wow factor with a dynamo waterfront setting—half of the hotel sits on stilts directly above the crystal-clear Monterey Bay.
-Rooms start at $275.
+Stay at: The Cypress Inn, once co-owned by Doris Day, is architecturally beautiful, amazingly dog-friendly (yes, we brought ours, and cleaned her sandy paws post-beach at the outside dog washing station) and full of history.
+Rooms start at $329.
+In Monterey, the posh Monterey Plaza Hotel & Spa dials up the wow factor with a dynamic waterfront setting—half of the hotel sits on stilts directly above the crystal-clear Monterey Bay.
+Rooms start at $314.

-Eat: It doesn't get more fresh than seafood (we recommend the cioppino!) from the old-school joint, Monterey's Fish House.
-In downtown Carmel, Grasings (6th & Mission Sts, 831-624-6562) is a cozy, romantic spot for upscale fare like filet mignon and lobster.
-If you'd rather dine with a view, stop by the Cheese Shop and stake out a spot on Carmel Beach to watch the sunset.
+Eat: It doesn’t get more fresh than seafood (we recommend the cioppino!) from the old-school joint, Monterey’s Fish House.
+In Carmel-by-the-Sea, Grasings (6th & Mission Sts, 831-624-6562) will knock your socks off with impeccable service and beautifully prepared fare like wagyu beef, lobster and filet mignon (it also won Wine Spectator’s Grand Award of 2024).
+If you’d like to watch the sun set on the beach, stop by the Cheese Shop for picnic goods.

 8. Napa